3dconcoction/3dconcoction/README.md

-- 👋 Hi, I’m Raymond Loh@3dconcoction
+- 👋 Hi, I’m Raymond Loh@3dconcoction.
-- 👀 I’m interested in Scale Modelling
+- 👀 I’m interested in Scale Modelling.
 - 🌱 I’m currently learning 3D Printing and Innovative Tech in my bomb shelter.
 I really hope that world war 3 wont happen, but life is like a box of chocolate.
 - 💞️ I’m looking to collaborate on turning digital twins into physical items.
 - 📫 How to reach me ? cryray2001@yahoo.com.sg